namdegnah5352/china_theory_test/README.md

 Main Functions
     - all that is needed to pass the Chinese Theory Test
-    - Learning Function
+    - Learning Function.
+        - by section and subsection
-    - Testing Function
+    - Testing Function.
-    - Search Function
+    - Search Function.
     - Browse Function.